-Self-Empowerment Tip: Writing down your goals and developing a method by which you can see and understand what you want to accomplish helps you gain clarity and direction.
+Self-Empowerment Tip: Writing down your goals will help you see and understand what you want to accomplish.
 Here I would like to share with you the G.O.A.L.
 Method I use to help me break down goals into achievable action steps and track my progress.
 This system along with interstitial journaling helps me stay on task and prevent procrastination.

 Choose Progress Over Stagnancy and Overcome Procrastination

-Thus far, we have explored a range of strategies and insights to understand the emotional aspects of procrastination and the underlying fears and doubts that fuel it.
-By focusing on these skills and strategies through personal development, creative individuals can effectively address the emotional management issues associated with procrastination.
+Thus far, we have explored a range of strategies and insights to understand the emotional aspects of procrastination.
+We have also explored the underlying fears and doubts that fuel it.

 And certainly, as we grow and develop as creators, writers, artists, and makers, let’s remember to choose progress over stagnation.
-With each step we take, guided by clear goals and emotional intelligence, we get clear about our visions and closer to manifesting dreams.
+Guided by clear goals and emotional intelligence, we connect with our visions and get closer to manifesting dreams.